failgood/failgood/README.md

 ### the junit-platform-engine

-to use the junit engine add the junit platform launcher to your gradle file dependency block
+To use the JUnit engine add the JUnit platform launcher to your gradle file dependency block

 ```kotlin
     testRuntimeOnly("org.junit.platform:junit-platform-launcher:1.7.0")
 ```

-then you can run all tests or all tests in a package via idea.
-If you want to run a single test file you have to manually enter a regex into the junit run dialog, for example `.*ContextExecutorTest` to run the ContextExecutorTest.
+Then you can run all tests or all tests in a package via IDEA.
+If you want to run a single test file you have to manually enter a regex into the JUnit run dialog, for example `.*ContextExecutorTest` to run the ContextExecutorTest.

 ### The main method method